You want to get paid to write. However, it’s a challenge. On the outsourcing sites, other writers undercut you.

 For many years, when I looked at the weird and wonderful things I could write, I thought of small things.
 Such as: names, titles, and slogans.
 Indeed, often I didn’t charge for them; I’d start thinking aloud, my listener would grab an idea, and hey presto—they received a valuable service for free.

-Check out our new program, Weird, Wonderful (And Easy) Ways To Increase Your Writing Income Today, and discover how you can get paid to write—well paid.
+Here’s how to make money from your creativity, starting right now, with our new program, Weird, Wonderful (And Easy) Ways To Increase Your Writing Income Today.

 Today, the opportunities for writers have never been greater.
 Back in the day a writer who was making six-figures a year seemed a creature of myth.
 These days, highly successful writers are making six figures a month.